Publications

 CONCLUSION: A novel, emergency department-based, nurse-led brief motivational interview to stimulate serious illness conversations is feasible and may improve advance care planning engagement and documentation in seriously ill older adults.

 Haimovich, Adrian D, Wenxin Xu, Andrew Wei, Mara A Schonberg, Ula Hwang, and Andrew Taylor.
 (2023) 2023.
-“Automatable End-of-Life Screening for Older Adults in the Emergency Department Using Electronic Health Records”.
+“Automatable End-of-Life Screening for Older Adults in the Emergency Department Using Electronic Health Records.”.
 Journal of the American Geriatrics Society 71 (6): 1829-39. https://doi.org/10.1111/jgs.18262.

 BACKGROUND: Emergency department (ED) visits are common at the end-of-life, but the identification of patients with life-limiting illness remains a key challenge in providing timely and resource-sensitive advance care planning (ACP) and palliative care services.
 To date, there are no validated, automatable instruments for ED end-of-life screening.
 Here, we developed a novel electronic health record (EHR) prognostic model to screen older ED patients at high risk for 6-month mortality and compare its performance to validated comorbidity indices.